 - First-degree felony – 5 to 99 years behind bars and a $10,000 fine

-If the police arrested you or you face charges of a domestic violence crime in Irving, TX, we understand how damaging this can be to your reputation and how stressful it can be to face these serious allegations.
-Let a domestic violence lawyer in Irving, TX go to work for you today.
+If you face charges of a domestic violence crime in Irving, TX, we understand how damaging this can be to your reputation and how stressful it can be to face these serious allegations.
+Our team is ready to go to work in your defense.

 - Confirming your alibi or working to identify a witness who can testify on your behalf